EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 ### Post-conditions
 The application loaded all the notebook content from the file imported, and replaced the existing file.
 ### Main Scenario
-1. User clicks Import option through the menu bar
+1. User clicks the Import option through the menu bar
-2. User choose the file to import
+2. User chooses the file to import
 3. The system loads all the notebook content from the file imported
 4. THe exising local file is replaced by the imported file for further saving changes
 ### Exception Scenario